 How could you compare wild animal life with that of indigenous life forms of fellow human beings?

 What do you believe animals or indigenous tribes do better than we, as in the self-proclaimed civilized modern men and woman?

-DY) The Dutch – only joking!
+DY The Dutch – only joking!
 I would say simians – we are related.
 We are going to always find a bigger connection with a gorilla than a zebra.
-I have no idea what is going on in a Zebras head, and I’m not sure the Zebra does.
-But a mountain gorilla high up in volcano national park in Ruanda – when face to face – damn right there’s a connection.
+I have no idea what is going on in a zebras head, and I’m not sure the zebra does.
+But a mountain gorilla high up in volcano national park in Rwanda – when face to face – damn right there’s a connection.